 During this time players should get accustomed to all the heroes in the game and decide on a specific role they want to play.
 There are 6 different roles in the game: Main tank, Off tank, Hitscan DPS, Flex DPS, Main Support, and Flex Support.
-Each role has their own hero pool.
+Each role has its own hero pool.

 For example, Main tank players are expected to play heroes like Orisa and Reinhardt.
 Meanwhile, a Hitscan DPS is expected to have an insane Widowmaker and Tracer.
 It is imperative to thoroughly research these roles and choose the one that best fits a player.
-Remember that prospective players will commit hundreds of hours to practicing the role they play.
+Remember that prospective players will commit hundreds of hours to practice the role they play.
 It is important for players to find a role they find enjoyable.

 Open Division and Tier 3

 The real competition begins in the Open division (OD), a league hosted by Blizzard available for any team to sign up for.
 Hundreds of teams varying in SR sign up every season.
 The top 32 teams and those around them are considered Tier 3 competition.
-Almost all T3 players are expected to have a minimum average of 4100-4200 SR and a season peak in the Top 500.
+Almost all T3 players are expected to have a minimum average of 4100-4200 SR and a seasonal peak in the Top 500.

 If a player meets these qualifications, then it’s time to join a team.
 Posting within esports consultant Slasher’s “The O.W.” discord is the primary resource for formal team recruitment.
 Almost every single competitive player is a member of this discord and it serves as a main hub for the community.
-Joining requires sending a DM to @Slasher on Twitter for an invite.
-Alternatively prospective players may also acquire an invite from a current member.
+Joining requires sending a DM to @Slasher on Twitter for an invite. alternatively, prospective players may also acquire an invite from a current member.

 After joining a T3 team, a player will be expected to attend at least 20 hours of practice a week.
 This is in addition to their individual practice routines.
 Teams at this level are often fully equipped with coaching staff and managers who will help set up scrimmages and demo reviews.
 Scrims are essentially practice matches against other teams in order to learn the meta and improve the team’s gameplay.

-Demo reviews are gameplay reviews typically conducted by the coaching staff to analyze and rectify a teams mistakes.
+Demo reviews are gameplay reviews typically conducted by the coaching staff to analyze and rectify teams mistakes.
 A player’s performance within these scrims and their official matches with their team will allow them to create a reputation for themselves.
 This is player branding and it is absolutely necessary to get on better and better teams.

 Trials and Contenders